joejenett/bulltown/_posts/2025-02-16-bulltown-updates-02-16-25.md

 ---
 I’m thankful to report the [bulltown.sidecar webring](https://sidecar.neocities.org/) is starting to come alive.
 Six personal [websites](https://sidecar.neocities.org/member-list/) have joined up, each with plenty to explore.
 If your site is personal, please consider joining.

-There’s two entryways to bulltown.
+There’s two entryways to <em>bulltown</em>.
 While the dual versions look similar, each site has its own unique content aside from their _links_ pages, which are identical but maintained separately.
 Applying updates to two separate versions simultaneously has helped hone my skills a bit and I’m good with that.

 One’s never too old to grow.